Butchers' Market, Wrexham: Description

 The building is Grade II listed.
 It was designed by Thomas Penson, in an Neo-Jacobean style.

-The building's main exterior fronts Wrexham's High Street, with a coursed and squared yellow sandstone façade, described by Edward Hubbard as a "unmistakeable and cheeful Jacobean style".
+The building's main exterior fronts Wrexham's High Street, with a coursed and squared yellow sandstone façade, described by Edward Hubbard as a "unmistakeable and cheerful Jacobean style".
 The entrance also has a bell above it, which marked the end of trading hours each day.

 An earlier drawing of the building differed from the final design.
 The windows in the side wings of the building were designed in the earlier drawing to be wider, with lower windows later replaced from the earlier design with shops of late 19th century detailing, and a clock removed from the design due to economical restraints, but one was later donated by local electrician firm Gray's.
 The building is two-storeys, and once was coated in green paint.

 The building's interior market hall is a 8-bay structure and has a timber roof supported with cast iron columns, and wrought iron braces forms the aisles.